2018 Davis Cup Europe Zone Group III: Pool B (Plovdiv)

-Pool A (Ulcinj)
+Pool C (Ulcinj)

-Pool B (Ulcinj)
+Pool D (Ulcinj)

 Standings are determined by: 1. number of wins; 2. number of matches; 3. in two-team ties, head-to-head records; 4. in three-team ties, (a) percentage of sets won (head-to-head records if two teams remain tied), then (b) percentage of games won (head-to-head records if two teams remain tied), then (c) Davis Cup rankings.